apache/buildstream/doc/source/artifacts.rst

 When an artifact is built locally, BuildStream will try to push it to all the caches which have the ``push: true`` flag set.
-You can also manually push artifacts to a specific cache using the :ref:`bst pull command <invoking>`.
+You can also manually push artifacts to a specific cache using the :ref:`bst pull command <commands>`.

 Artifacts are identified using the element's :ref:`cache key <cachekeys>` so the builds provided by a cache should be interchangable with those provided